Inmate reported missing from Community Corrections Center-Lincoln

 |Agency:

-ROBERT is a 17 year old White male.
-At the time of his disappearance, he was 5'06" tall and weighed 206 lbs.
-He has Brown hair and Brown eyes.
+SPENCER is a 32 year old White male.
+At the time of his disappearance, he was 6'00" tall and weighed 155 lbs.
+He has Brown hair and Green eyes.

 Cody Kemp